circleci/circleci-docs/jekyll/_cci2/google-auth.md

 ---
 layout: classic-docs
 title: Installing the Google Cloud SDK
-description: How to install and authenticate the Google Cloud SDK
+description: How to install and authorize the Google Cloud SDK
 ---

 *[Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) > Installing the Google Cloud SDK*